 Do you rent your home and want to get a dog?
 Congratulations on deciding that you are ready to become a dog owner.
-Now, before you can go out and choose the right dog for you, you must determine if you are allowed to have a dog in your rental home.
+Before you can go out and choose the right dog for you, you must find out if you are allowed to have a dog in your rental home.

-Most landlords have good reasons for not wanting dogs on rental properties.
+Property owners have good reasons for not wanting dogs on rental properties.
 Irresponsible dog owners are notorious for damaging floors, irritating neighbors, having smelly apartments, leaving messes everywhere, and being obnoxious in general about their dogs.
-And when you get right down to it, irresponsible dog owners seem to outnumber responsible dog owners.
+From your landlord's perspective, it may not be worth taking the risk.

-I, (tenant's name), agree to abide by the following rules while a dog is in residence and under my care.
-I will:
+I, [name], tenant of [address], agree to abide by the following rules while any dog is in my residence and under my care:

 - Clean up any and all messes my dog leaves anywhere on the property

 - Ensure that my dog is friendly and approachable through training and socialization

 - Prevent my dog from becoming a nuisance through training; this includes barking, jumping up on people, and all other disruptive behaviors

 - Keep my dog secure, supervised and under control at all times; not allow my dog to roam loose off-leash